thdotnet/azure-docs.pt-br/articles/service-bus-messaging/service-bus-nodejs-how-to-use-queues.md

 ---
-title: Como usar as filas do barramento de serviço do Azure no Node. js | Microsoft Docs
+title: Usar filas do barramento de serviço do Azure no node. js
 description: Aprenda a usar as filas do Barramento de Serviço no Azure a partir de um aplicativo Node.js.
 services: service-bus-messaging
 documentationcenter: nodejs